Passing the GMAT and getting accepted to one of the best business schools is not easy.

 |GMAT Essay Feedback||Yes, unlimited markings||Yes, unlimited markings|

-Important note: The full-length GMATs you’ll get from the Princeton Review (and other prep companies for that matter) aren’t really great at predicting your final score on the exam.
+Important note: The full-length GMATs you’ll get from the Princeton Review (and other prep companies) aren’t great at predicting your final score on the exam.
 The algorithms always differ a bit, and even the “official” materials from GMAC are prone to change and small errors.
 So treat the score you get on practice tests, as a ballpark figure, and not as something to take for granted.

 It’s hard to find a course that would satisfy all your needs.
 It’s great to know about the advantages, as well as the disadvantages of moving forward with TPR.
 In general, the pros outweigh the cons, but take a look for yourself: